Sleeping Dogs (video game): Film adaptation

 In March 2017, a live action film adaptation of the game was announced.
 It was to be produced by Neal H. Moritz, with Donnie Yen starring as Wei Shen.
 A release date for the film was not announced.
 In February 2018, Yen stated on various social media accounts that the film was in production.

 In January 2025, Yen announced that the film was no longer in the works, stating via Zoom to Polygon that “I spent a lot of time and did a lot of work with these producers, and I even invested some of my own money into obtaining the drafts and some of the rights, [...]
 I waited for years.
 Years.
 And I really want to do it.
-I have all these visions in my head, and unfortunately… I don’t know, you know how Hollywood goes, right?
+I have all these visions in my head, and unfortunately… I don't know, you know how Hollywood goes, right?
 I spent many, many years on it.
 It was an unfortunate thing.
 Well, onto better things."
 Later that month, Simu Liu stated on Twitter that he was working to bring the film adaptation to fruition, after having expressed interest in the project in the past.
-IGN reported in February 2025 that pre-production on the film had started and confirmed that Liu would produce as well as star as Wei Shen.
+IGN reported in February 2025 that pre-production on the film had started and confirmed that Liu would star as Wei Shen and executive produce alongside Story Kitchen.
 In October 2025, Liu announced that a first draft of the script written by Tze Chun was completed.
+In December 2025, Liu revealed that Timo Tjahjanto is set to direct the film.